Crows in Wisconsin

 Crow Mating & Life Cycle

 The male bird has a courtship display of facing the female and fluffing his body feathers while spreading his wings and tail.
 Once a male and female have mated, they perch together, touch bills and preen each other’s feathers.
 Since they mate for life, pairs that have already mated do not usually have courtship displays.

 Typically, four to six dull blue-green to gray-green eggs are laid.
 Incubation is mostly by the female for about 18 days.
 Once hatched, the young are fed by both parents.
 Young leave the nest four to five weeks after hatching.

 Large crow nests cause serious problems, particularly when located in towns or other sites near people, because of the odor of the droppings, health concerns, noise, and damage to trees.

 Crows are covered under the Federal Migratory Bird Act, which states that most birds and their parts – feathers, eggs, nests, etc.- are protected by federal law from being killed, taken, transports, possessed, bought, sold, imported or exported without a valid federal permit.

 Crows are intelligent and determined birds with good memories and the ability to use tools.
 Crows have also been known to remember the faces of their enemies and hold grudges.
 To truly get rid of crows, you’ve got to outsmart them.

-To deter crows form nesting or hanging about, remove potential food sources.
-Secure trash cans, remove bird feeders and bring pet food containers inside.
+To deter crows from nesting or hanging about, remove potential food sources.
+Secure trash cans, remove bird feeders, and bring pet food containers inside.

 Additional deterrents requiring installation can be used, such as netting or spikes.